Asmod4n/mruby-wslay/README.md

   # and return the bytes written
   # or else return a mruby String or a object which can be converted into a String via to_str
   # and be up to len bytes long
-  # the I/O object must be in non blocking mode and return EAGAIN/EWOULDBLOCK when there is nothing to read
+  # the I/O object must be in non blocking mode and raise EAGAIN/EWOULDBLOCK when there is nothing to read
 end

 wslay_callbacks.on_msg_recv_callback do |msg|